-Therapist Website SEO: How to Actually Get Found on Google (Beginner-Friendly)
+Therapist Website SEO for Beginners: How to Get Found on Google

 If you’ve built your therapy website and are now just… waiting for people to find it, you’re not doing anything wrong.
 Most therapists are told “just make a website,” but no one explains how people actually get to it.